pab1it0/adx-mcp-server/README.md

 ### Running with Docker in Claude Desktop

-To use the containerized server with Claude Desktop, update the configuration to use Docker:
+To use the containerized server with Claude Desktop, update the configuration to use Docker.
+There are two ways to provide the environment variables:

+#### Method 1: Using -e flags in args (recommended for security):

 ```json
 {